Getting your Trinity Audio player ready...

 Integrated PrognoCIS EHR and RCM vs. Other Billing Services

 When determining how your medical practice will carry out medical billing, there are a variety of options to review.
 The most frequently considered options are to either have a full-time employee dedicated to the task or to outsource these responsibilities.
 It has been found that providers actually need to hire a biller who is entirely dedicated.
 Billers who are partially dedicated tend to not have time to do the follow-up work required to get the claims paid.
 Since having access to the medical record is required to sort out a discrepancy for a billing issue, having an in-house biller on staff is a convenient option in terms of ready access in order to address issues, however the many distractions of the clinical environment work against this idea.

 The other common option is to outsource to a billing agency.
 However, they do not have the record-level access, as they only see the billing information and not the medical service performed in association with a clinical procedure code (CPC).
-Using RCM services from a company which provides the EHR software and medical billing software solves both of these issues by dedicating full-time people who have the access to information all in a single screen.
+Using RCM services from a company which provides the Electronic Health Record software and medical billing software solves both of these issues by dedicating full-time people who have the access to information all in a single screen.

 The challenges of having an in-house biller include handling all the day to day tasks of employee and facilities management, marketing and providing patient management, while at the same time performing necessary billing tasks.
 Smaller medical practices lack the resources to have extra staff to meet all these requirements.

 PrognoCIS RCM Services deliver a team of at least four dedicated experts per account, including a client Manager, an account manager, an A/R manager, and a credentialing professional, upon request.
 This streamlines the medical billing beyond what a single in-house biller can do.
 For a larger practice PrognoCIS deploys a team of more than four experts.
 PrognoCIS EHR system is integrated with Practice Management Software, meaning that billing and electronic medical records can be managed in a single solution.